aws-samples/amazon-managed-service-for-apache-flink-examples/python/PythonDependencies/README.md

 * Flink Connectors: Kinesis Connector
 * Language: Python

-This example demonstrate how to include in your PyFlink application additional Python libraries.
+This example demonstrate how to include in your PyFlink application additional Python libraries, using `requirements.txt` to have Managed Service for Apache Flink downloading the dependencies at runtime

-There are multiple ways of adding Python dependencies to an application deployed on Amazon Managed Service for Apache Flink.
+> This approach is alternative to what illustrated by the [Packaging Python dependencies with the ZIP](../PackagedPythonDependencies)
+> which includes the Python dependencies in the ZIP file, as opposed to downloading them at runtime.

-The approach demonstrated in this example has several benefits:
+The approach shown in this example has the following benefits:

 * It works with any number of Python libraries
+* It keeps the ZIP artifact small
 * It allows to run the application locally, in your machine, and in Managed Service for Apache Flink, with no code changes
 * It supports Python libraries not purely written in Python, like PyArrow for example, that are specific to a CPU architecture.
   Including these libraries may be challenging because they architecture of your development machine may be different from the architecture of Managed Service for Apache Flink.

-As many other examples, this example also packages any JAR dependencies required for the application.
-In this case the Kinesis connector.
+Drawbacks:
+* The dependencies downloaded at runtime are only available for data processing, for example in UDF.
+They are NOT available during the job initialization, in the `main()` method.
+  If you need to usa a Python dependency during job initialization, you must use the approach illustrated by the [Packaging Python dependencies with the ZIP](../PackagedPythonDependencies)

 The application is very simple, and uses _botocore_ and _boto3_ Python libraries.
 These libraries are used to invoke Amazon Bedrock to get a fun fact about a random number.